markhenning/markhenning.github.io/content/the-outage.md

 Where did that leave me?
 Really there were two main symptoms but both were part of the same thing:
 1) My body essentially forgot what "normal" was
-2) Everywhere outside now triggered the though process that leads to a panic attack.
+2) Everywhere outside now triggered the though process that leads to a panic attack - full blown Agoraphobia.
+Everywhere I go, my brain worries about a panic attack, which causes one.

 **The Body Part**